Lionel Stander: Career

 Stander's acting career began in 1928, as Cop and First Fairy in Him by E. E. Cummings, at the Provincetown Playhouse.
 He claimed that he got the roles because one of them required shooting craps, which he did well, and a friend in the company volunteered him.
 He appeared in a series of short-lived plays through the early 1930s, including The House Beautiful, which Dorothy Parker famously derided as "the play lousy".

 Early film roles

-In 1932, Stander landed his first credited film role in the Warner-Vitaphone short feature In the Dough (1932), with Fatty Arbuckle and Shemp Howard.
-He made several other shorts, the last being The Old Grey Mayor (1935) with Bob Hope in 1935.
+Like many New York-based stage actors, Stander found additional work in movie short subjects filmed in New York.
+He signed with Vitaphone and was featured (without screen credit) in the two-reel comedy In the Dough (1933), with Roscoe Arbuckle and Shemp Howard.
+He made several other Vitaphone comedies, usually as a comic tough guy, villain, or authority figure; his last Vitaphone short was The Old Grey Mayor (1935) with Bob Hope in 1935.
 That same year, he was cast in a feature, Ben Hecht's The Scoundrel (1935), with Noël Coward.
 He moved to Hollywood and signed a contract with Columbia Pictures.
 Stander was in a string of films over the next three years, appearing most notably in Frank Capra's Mr. Deeds Goes to Town (1936) with Gary Cooper, Meet Nero Wolfe (1936) playing Archie Goodwin, The League of Frightened Men (1937), and A Star Is Born (1937) with Janet Gaynor and Fredric March.